Yuki Sano

-Yuki Sano (佐野 雄城, Sano Yūki) is a Japanese racing driver currently competing in Super Formula Lights.
-He is part of the TGR Driver Challenge Program.
+Yuki Sano (佐野 雄城, Sano Yūki) is a Japanese racing driver who last competed in the Formula Regional European Championship with R-ace GP as part of the TGR Driver Challenge program.

+Sano previously raced in Super Formula Lights, finishing runner-up in 2025.

 Career

 Formula 4

 Sano started his Formula 4 career in 2023 with TGR-DC Racing School.
-Sano achieved two podiums in his rookie season, ending the year seventh in the standings.
+He achieved two podiums in his rookie season, ending the year seventh in the standings.
 Sano remained in the championship for 2024, taking his first win in Formula 4 in the opening round of the season.

 Formula Regional Japanese Championship

-At the end of 2024, Sano will compete in Formula Regional Japanese Championship with TGR-DC Racing School for the last 2 rounds at Fuji Speedway alongside Kazuhisa Urabe.
+At the end of 2024, Sano would compete in Formula Regional Japanese Championship with TGR-DC Racing School for the last two rounds at Fuji Speedway alongside Kazuhisa Urabe.

 Super Formula Lights

-Sano set to compete in the Super Formula Lights with TOM'S for 2025.
+Sano competed in the Super Formula Lights with TOM'S for 2025.
+He finished second in the final standings.

 Super GT

-Sano would make his Super GT GT300 debut campaign with SHADE Racing.
+In 2025, Sano would make his Super GT GT300 debut campaign with SHADE Racing.

+Formula Regional

+Following his Super Formula Lights season, Sano joined R-ace GP in the newly reformed FREC in 2026.

+He also signed for the 2026 Formula Regional Middle East Trophy with the same team.